zackmdavis/Category_War/evolution_of_meaning_basics.md

 Reciever { policy: {(S2, BundleUp): 1, (S1, BundleUp): 4955, (S1, StripDown): 11, (S2, StripDown): 4879} }
 ```

 The time, the agents got sucked in to the attractor of the opposite signaling system: $S1$ means Cold, and $S2$ means Hot.
 By chance, it seems to have taken a little bit longer this time to establish what signal to use for Hot—the `(Hot, S1): 11` and `(S1, StripDown): 11` entries mean that there were a full ten times when the agents succeeded that way before the opposite convention happened to take over.
 But the reinforcement learning rule guarantees that one system or the other has to take over.
 The initial symmetry—the Sender with no particular reason to prefer either signal given the state, the Receiver with no particular reason to prefer either act given the signal—is unstable.
-Once the agents happen to succeed by randomly doing things one way, they become more likely to do things _that way_ again—a convention crystalizing out of the noise.
+Once the agents happen to succeed by randomly doing things one way, they become more likely to do things _that way_ again—a convention crystallizing out of the noise.

 _And that's where meaning comes from!_ In another world, it _could be_ the case that the symbols **H O T** corresponded to the temperature-state that we call "cold", but that's not the convention that the English of our world happened to settle on.
 The meaning of a word "lives", [not in the word/symbol/signal itself](https://www.lesswrong.com/posts/dMCFk2n2ur8n62hqB/feel-the-meaning), but in the self-reinforcing network of correlations between the signal, the agents who use it, and the world.

 Although ... it may be premature to interpret the results of the simple model of the sender–receiver game as having established [_denotative_ meaning, as opposed to enactive language](https://www.lesswrong.com/posts/i2bWqSFgyFxowTKWE/actors-and-scribes-words-and-deeds).
-To say that $S1$ means "The `state` is `State::Hot`" is privileging the Sender's perspective—couldn't you just as well intepret it as a command, "Set `action` to `Action::BundleUp`"?
+To say that $S1$ means "The `state` is `State::Hot`" is privileging the Sender's perspective—couldn't you just as well interpret it as a command, "Set `action` to `Action::BundleUp`"?

 The _source code_ of your simulation uses the English words "sender", "receiver", "signal", "action" ... but _those_ are just signals sent from your past self (the author of the program) to your current self (the [reader of the program](https://www.goodreads.com/quotes/9168-programs-must-be-written-for-people-to-read-and-only)).
 The compiler would output the same machine code if you had given your variables random names like `ekzfbhopo3` or `yoojcbkur9`.
-The _directional_ asymmetry between the `Sender` and the `Receiver` is real: the code `let signal = sender.send(state); let action = reciever.act(signal);` means that `action` depends on `signal` which depends on `state`, and the same dependency structure would exist if the code had been `let myvtlqdrg4 = ekzfbhopo3.ekhujxiqy8(meuvornra3); let dofnnwikc0 = yoojcbkur9.qwnspmbmi5(myvtlqdrg4);`.
+The _directional_ asymmetry between the `Sender` and the `Receiver` is real: the code `let signal = sender.send(state); let action = receiver.act(signal);` means that `action` depends on `signal` which depends on `state`, and the same dependency structure would exist if the code had been `let myvtlqdrg4 = ekzfbhopo3.ekhujxiqy8(meuvornra3); let dofnnwikc0 = yoojcbkur9.qwnspmbmi5(myvtlqdrg4);`.
 But the _interpretation_ of `signal` (or `myvtlqdrg4`) as a representation (passively mapping the world, not _doing_ anything) and `action` (or `dofnnwikc0`) as an operation (_doing_ something in the world, but lacking semantics), isn't part of the program itself, and maybe the distinction isn't as primitive as you tend to think it is: does a prey animal's [alarm call](https://en.wikipedia.org/wiki/Alarm_signal) merely convey the information "A predator is nearby", or is it a command, "Run!"?

 You realize that the implications of this line of inquiry could go beyond just language.
 You know almost nothing about biochemistry, but you've heard various compounds popularly spoken of as if _meaning_ things about a person's state: cortisol is "the stress hormone", estrogen and testosterone are female and male "sex hormones."
 But the chemical formulas for those are like, what, sixty atoms?

 Take testosterone.
 How could some particular arrangement of sixtyish atoms _mean_ "maleness"?
 It _can't_—or rather, not any more or less than the symbols **H O T** can mean hot temperature.
 If testosterone levels have myriad specific effects on the body—on muscle development _and_ body hair _and_ libido _and_ aggression _and_ cetera—it _can't_ be because that particular arrangement of sixtyish atoms contains or summons some essence of maleness.
 It has to be because the body happens to rely on the convention of using that arrangement of atoms as a signal to regulate various developmental programs.

-And, and—your thoughts race in a different direction—you suspect that part of what made your simulation converge on a meaningful signaling system so quickly was that you assumed your agents' interests were aligned—the Sender and Reciver both got the same reward in the same circumstances.
+And, and—your thoughts race in a different direction—you suspect that part of what made your simulation converge on a meaningful signaling system so quickly was that you assumed your agents' interests were aligned—the Sender and Receiver both got the same reward in the same circumstances.
 What if that weren't true?
 Now that you have a reductionist account of meaning, you can build off that to develop an account of _deception_: once a signaling system has been established, senders whose interests diverge from their receivers might have an incentive to deviate from the conventional usage of the signal in order to trick receivers into acting in a way that benefits the sender—with [the possible side-effect of undermining the convention that made the signal meaningful in the first place](https://www.lesswrong.com/posts/fEX7G2N7CtmZQ3eB5/simulacra-and-subjectivity) ...

 In the old days, all this philosophy would have made a great post for the robot-cult blog.
 Now you have no cult, and no one has any blogs.
 Back then, the future beckoned with so much hope and promise—at least, hope and promise that life would be fun _before_ the prophesied robot apocalypse in which all would be consumed in a cloud of tiny molecular paperclips.